donnyburnside/sinatra-boilerplate/README.md

 * Clone the project onto your machine
 * Run `bundle install --without production` to install Ruby gems
 * Run `npm install` to install npm dependencies
+* Run `rake db:migrate` to ensure database migrations are up to date
-* Run `rake db:setup` to setup the development database
+* Run `rake db:setup` to populate the development database

 ## Development